-Driving Under the Influence and The Holidays
+Driving Under the Influence and The Holidays in Massachusetts

 ‘Tis the season to eat, drink and be merry.
 Whether it’s sipping on eggnog at your company holiday party or toasting on New Year’s Eve with champagne, alcohol is a universal part of many holiday traditions.

 But while drinking during the holidays can bring excitement and joy, it can easily transform into a nightmare if one chooses to then get behind the wheel.